 Sometimes, however, for a variety of reasons, a child will find it difficult to follow the school's Golden Rules.
+The teacher should ensure they place the responsibility where it should be - on the child.
 If this happens, there are further strategies that are used to gently support a child to understand and to make the right choices.